 Until the late 1850s, the government managed to purchase enough land to meet settler demands.
 But many Māori became increasingly reluctant to sell their land, which tribes owned collectively.
 The Māori King movement, under the leadership of Wiremu Tāmihana, grew in part out of Māori resistance to land sales.
 Pōtatau Te Wherowhero was chosen as the first Māori King in 1858.

-Two chiefs, Te Kooti and Tītokowaru, prolonged war through the 1860s, but by 1872 the wars over land had ended.
+Two chiefs, Te Kooti and Tītokowaru, campaigned in the late 1860s, but by 1872 fighting over land had ended.
 Large areas of land were confiscated from ‘rebellious’ tribes.
 A Native Land Court gave land titles to individual Māori, to facilitate sales to Pākehā.

 ‘No resting place’